ussjoin/k3qb.radio/index.md

 ### ARRL

 I'm an ARRL member, and have accepted an appointment as [ARRL Volunteer Counsel](http://www.arrl.org/locate-a-vc) for Washington (Northwest Division).
 I'm also barred in Montana, but only listed on their site under WA.

+### ARES

 I used to work with ARES teams all over the country, but I stopped working with Seattle ACS after [they demanded that all volunteers permanently waive attorney-client privilege](https://twitter.com/USSJoin/status/929468391504592897) as part of the Seattle Police Department's [extremely broad lawlessness](https://www.seattletimes.com/seattle-news/politics/seattle-police-improperly-faked-radio-chatter-about-proud-boys-as-chop-formed-in-2020-investigation-finds/).

 ## Personal Bio

 My personal website is <https://ussjoin.com> which has my CV and full bio.

+## QSL Cards

+Did you receive a QSL card from me and want to know how I'm generating those labels?
+Check out <https://github.com/ussjoin/adif_to_qsl>.

 ## Contact